SKAHLO/bookcut/README.md

 This is a Next.Js app that allows users to book appointments with their barbers and search based on their resepetive locations.
 It also facilitates the sign up for barbers.
-Enjoy!!
+Enjoy!!!
 ## Getting Started

 # Install all required packages